sc0ttwad3/koa-elasticsearch-guttenberg-tutorial/README.md

 green open books  plTl1SD0QUCRTvWOFLOLsw 1 1 0 0   460b   230b
 ```

-Then create field properties/mappings for each book entry and save the file as _book-mapping.json_:
+Then create field properties/mappings for each book entry and save the file as book-mappings.json\_:

 ```
 {
   "properties": {
-    "title": {"type": "keyword"},
-    "author": {"type": "keyword"},
+    "author": {
-    "location": {"type": "integer"},
+      "type": "text",
+      "analyzer": "standard"
+    },
-    "text": {"type": "text"}
+    "text": {
+      "type": "text",
+      "analyzer": "english"
+    },
+    "title": {
+      "type": "text",
+      "analyzer": "standard",
+      "boost": 2
     }
   }
+}
 ```

-DEPRECATED in 7.x -- Then apply the mapping to the books index:
+And use...

 ```
-$ curl -d "@book-mapping.json" -H 'Content-Type: application/json' -X PUT "localhost:9200/books/_mapping"
+$ curl -d "@book-mappings.json" -H 'Content-Type: application/json' -X PUT "localhost:9200/books/_mappings"
 ```

+Or in Kibana DevTools use `PUT /books/_mappings` and then the contents of the book-mapping.json

 ## Running